MattiasL2001/Todo-2.0/README.md

 Welcome to my Todo 2.0 project!
 Why is it called 2.0 you may ask?
 Well that's because I beefed it up a bit!
 This Todo app comes with login authentication/authorization and JSON Web Tokens.
-It is built with a React/TypeScript frontend and a ASP.Net Core Web Api/Entity Framework/SQLite backend.
+It is built with a React/TypeScript frontend and an ASP.Net Core Web Api/Entity Framework/SQLite backend.

 🌟 Features